An extension of the communicative approach seeking to develop linguistic skills appropriate to students’ future career and social needs.

 - Suitable for students specialising in any discipline.

 Convenor: Dr Lorraine Wong

 - Paper Structure

-- Weijia Huang and Qun Ao.
-Chinese Language and Culture: an Intermediate Reader (Hong Kong: The Chinese University Press, 2002).(available at the University Book Shop)
+Required: Weijia Huang and Qun Ao.
+Learning Chinese Language and Culture: Intermediate Chinese Textbook.
+Vol. 2 (CUHK Press, 2019).
+Available at the University Book Shop.

 - Graduate Attributes Emphasised